monkeyusage/couleur/README.md

-# couleurust
+# couleur
-CouleurRust a repo for color analysis using rust
+Couleur is a repo for color analysis using rust